 Ascension is home to the second-largest green turtle breeding colony in the Atlantic with an estimated 50,000 nests recorded in the most recent whole-island census in 2017.
-The Ascension green turtle population is currently rebounding from intense human exploitation in the 19th and early 20th century that significantly reduced their numbers (Broderick et al. 2006).
+The Ascension green turtle population is currently rebounding from intense human exploitation in the 19th and early 20th century that significantly reduced their numbers (Huxley 1999).